 NU finished the 2013 campaign with its highest win total since 2000 with a 19-4-1 record.
 The Huskers were led by seniors Jordan Jackson, Ari Romero, Emma Stevens, Kylie Greischar, Stacy Bartels and Maritza Hayes along with freshman sensation Jaycie Johnson.
 Nebraska claimed both the Big Ten Conference regular-season and tournament titles.
 The Huskers snapped Penn State's 15-year reign atop the Big Ten to win the regular-season crown and put NU soccer back on the national radar.
 The Big Red were relentless in the conference, going 10-1 with a 5-0 record on the road during Big Ten play during 2013.
 The Huskers advanced to the second round of the NCAA Tournament, hosting each of the first two rounds at the Nebraska Soccer Field.
 Walker's squad ended the year No. 4 in the RPI ranking and No. 13 in the NSCAA poll.

 In 1994, Nebraska became the first Big Eight school to add women's soccer as a varsity sport, and Walker was optimistic about the future of soccer in the Cornhusker state because of the University's commitment to building a winning program.
-That commitment has remained strong throughout the program’s history, and in 2005 the Huskers moved into impressive facilities on the Nebraska campus.
-In August 2015, the Huskers moved into the new Barbara Hibner Soccer Stadium and hosted 12,427 fans in its first year, the second-most in program history and second-most per game (1,381) in school history.
+That commitment has remained strong throughout the program's history, and in 2005 the Huskers moved into impressive facilities on the Nebraska campus.
+In August 2015, the Huskers moved into Barbara Hibner Soccer Stadium and hosted 12,427 fans in its first year, the third-most in program history and second-most per game (1,381) in school history.
 The average of 1,381 ranked 13th nationally.

 Walker's goal when he started at NU was to have the Huskers in their first NCAA Tournament by the 1998 season.
 Walker not only achieved that goal, he shattered his own timeline as NU reached the postseason in 1996, before earning seven straight top-15 national finishes.